Icinga/icingaweb2/doc/02-Installation.md

 * LDAP PHP library when using Active Directory or LDAP for authentication
 * MySQL or PostgreSQL PHP libraries

+### Browser Support

+Icinga Web 2 and modules made by Icinga don't require a particular browser or set of browsers.
+The vendor of the browser in question doesn't matter much.
+However, the features a browser supports do.

+This generally applies to CSS and Javascript features.
+Since there a plethora of features in each category which Icinga Web 2 and modules may require, we will only mention the most prominent feature or sub-category here:

+* For CSS this is [the flexible box layout module](https://caniuse.com/flexbox)
+* For Javascript it is [the ECMAScript 2015 specification](https://caniuse.com/es6)

+If your desired browser and its version is showing up in green when visiting the respective link, it's probably okay to use it for Icinga Web 2.

 ## Installing Icinga Web 2 from Package <a id="installing-from-package"></a>